mac-comp240/hw-asm-arith-decode/README.md

 # Decoding Arithmetic Expressions from Assembly Code

+## Overview

+The goal of this assignment is to practice the mapping between C code and assembly, for arithmetic expressions.
+You can easily convert C code into assembly using the `gcc`.
+Here, you will need to read and understand assembly code that implements functions that perform arithmetic calculations, and your goal is to create C code that generates **identical assembly!**

+### Rubric

 You will be creating a C file called `arith.c`, which can be built from the given Makefile to match the assembly file `arith_complete.s`, which is provided.
 In particular, you goal is to fill in three C functions that perform arithmetic operations, such that your C code compiles to the same assembly code as in the provided assembly file.

+### Starter Files

+*

 ## Expectations for Code